EzioNinja/CT-Shipment-Delivery-Application/README.md

-This is the final project for 'Celebal Technologies' Summer Internship - Shipment Delivery Application
+**This is the final project for the 'Celebal Technologies' Summer Internship - Shipment Delivery Application.**